 After college, I worked for a variety of tech companies.
 Most notably, when I worked at Citrix Online (formerly ExpertCity), I got the chance to work with some of my heroes from MetaCreations (one of my favorite software companies of all time.)
 In particular, the lessons that Darin Sullivan taught me in UI/UX design have stuck with me to this day.

-In 2008, I created the first version of Recabinet, and had no expectation that it would succeed in the market.
+In 2008, I created the first version of Recabinet (now part of Thermionik), and had no expectation that it would succeed in the market.
 After all, nobody had created a commercial library of speaker cabinet IRs before, and people were trading IRs for free online.
 But I figured it was a risk worth taking, because even if it failed commercially, I would use it on my own productions every day.
 Much to my surprise, Recabinet became a success, major artists started using it out of the blue, and all of a sudden, competitors began to emerge.

-Fast forward to 2011, and Recabinet evolved from a library into actual software, which required me to spend a couple of years learning a variety of new skills to make possible.
-At this point, everything I’ve ever pursued in my life, from music performance and production to web development to audio DSP to 3D graphics to UI/UX design, had fully converged into a cohesive totality.
-Recabinet 3 is the best thing I’ve done so far, and I’m really proud of it, but it’s just the beginning of a much longer journey.
+Fast forward to 2011, and Recabinet evolved from a content library into actual software, which required me to spend a couple of years learning a variety of new skills to make possible.
+At that point, everything I’ve pursued in my life so far, from music performance and production to web development to audio DSP to 3D graphics to UI/UX design, had fully converged into a cohesive totality, and the business began to expand.
+I never imagined myself starting a software company, but in retrospect it makes complete sense, and I’m very happy to be doing this for the long haul.